 - You cannot export data directly from S3 Glacier.
 It should be first restored to S3.

-- Snowmobile is Snowball with larger storage capacity.
+- Snowmobile is Snowball Edge with larger storage capacity.
 Snowmobile is literally a mobile truck.

 - Snowmobile is an Exabyte-scale data transfer service.

 - You can transfer up to 100PB per Snowmobile.